Elizabeth Mynatt

 Elizabeth D. "Beth" Mynatt (born July 12, 1966) is the Dean of the Khoury College of Computer Sciences at Northeastern University.
 She is former executive director of the Institute for People and Technology, director of the GVU Center at Georgia Tech, and Regents' and Distinguished Professor in the School of Interactive Computing, all at the Georgia Institute of Technology.
+In 2024, she was elected into the prestigious American Academy of Arts and Sciences.

 She is best known for her research in the fields of human-computer interaction, ubiquitous computing, health informatics, and assistive technology.
 She pioneered creating nonspeech auditory interfaces from graphical interfaces to enable blind computer users to work with modern computer applications.
 From 2001 to 2005, she was selected to be the associate director of the GVU Center at Georgia Tech, and in 2005 she was appointed director.
 Her current research explores the implications and opportunities stemming from the pervasive presence of computation in the informal activities of everyday life.

 Early life and education

 Mynatt was born in Knoxville, Tennessee.
 She attended North Carolina State University for her undergraduate studies, graduating summa cum laude with a Bachelor of Science degree in computer science in 1988.
 She received a master's degree in 1989 in Information and Computer Science at the Georgia Institute of Technology.
 Mynatt went on to receive a Ph.D. at the Georgia Institute of Technology in 1995 in Computer Science where she was advised by James D. Foley.
 Her thesis, "Audio GUIs: Transforming Graphical User Interfaces into Auditory Interfaces", was a system which transformed applications into auditory interfaces to enable people to experience what interacting with graphical interfaces might be like for a blind user.